kmcd14/restAPI/README.md

 - Create a Web application in Flask that has a REST API.
 - The application should link to one or more database tables.
-- Create accompanying web interface, using AJAX calls, to perform these CRUD operations
+- Create accompanying web interface, using AJAX calls, to perform these CRUD operations.

 <br>